DanBuchan/profile_drift/README.md

 take a rep from each H family and blast against the annotated reps set

+#### calculate_cath_recruitment.py

+read in reps.fa (/cath_distances/REPS) to get the mapping of seq index to cath domain ID. parse the various blasts at different distances to see when overlapping H families are recruited

 # TODO

 1. Add check so that `--distance` is not greater than the length of the sequence (hamming) or bigger than can be achieved given a distance matrix (length*max_residue_distance)